 - The Provincial Court adopted a virtual peace bond process during the pandemic.
-Go here to learn about how the virtual peace bond process works.
+Many peace bond cases are now heard remotely by phone/video conference.

 This page gives general legal information about Peace Bonds.
 It does not give legal advice.